The United World Government's W.A.R. Facility is nearing completion. Your crew must stop this happening at all costs.

 Also, grab some scissors, paper, and pens.

 The puzzles, in Rebel Revolt, involve making lateral connections, decoding messages, and folding problems.

 Whatever the challenge, you'll check your answers on your phone, using this website.

 Don't worry too much about this right now.
 There's a training mission, which you'll complete together before the game starts.

-Once you've solved all puzzles for a particular challenge, you'll see a large green button at the bottom of the page that will take you to the next chapter (yes, this means you can cheat, but hey it's a game so have some fun instead).
+Once you've solved all puzzles for a particular challenge, you'll see a large red button at the bottom of the page that will take you to the next chapter (yes, this means you can cheat, but hey it's a game so have some fun instead).

 Get The Escape Party Started: